LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 9)

+- the module always has types as FnPtr because exposing Fn is kinda weird. it's probably more useful to have expr.ty be FuncId if you want to iterate the scopes, and that way it doesn't force a jit shim all the time.
+- now that i think of it, data constants really should be pointer to thier type, because i don't have an operator for address of a global, like `a :: @static(i64)` corresponds to `static int a;` but my `a` is already a `*i64`
+- don't quite know if i can make this work. i want data to be able to exist in the comptime jitted module and then if you change it in comptime, the version that gets baked into your program is the updated one (like how it works for franca code) but i think that would require exposing bake_relocatable_value in the frc format. so maybe start with the basic version for now. tho it's going to get super confusing if a pointer into that escapes into the comptime franca code.

 ## (Jun 8)

 - obj.init_data_needs_null_terminator was adding a redundant null terminator because tokenize makes